bjzhang/bjzhang.github.io/_posts/2016/2016-02-28-how-to-print-optimized-out-value-in-gdb.md

----
-layout: post
-title: "how to print optimized out value in gdb: take arm64 assembly as example"
+# "how to print optimized out value in gdb: take arm64 assembly as example"
-categories: [Linux]
-tags: [debug, gdb]
----

 This [article](http://ask.xmodulo.com/print-optimized-out-value-gdb.html) said that user could define variable as volatile or compile with "-O0" in order to debug such variable in gdb.
 The thing is some time we could not do it, such as we want to debug Linux kernel.
 Recently, I found that the refcount in gpiochip is incorrect.
 I hope I could debug it through the gdb in host.